Genital ridge: DMRT1

 Evidence suggests that a DM domain gene, DMRT1, is involved in sexual development.
 This gene is located on chromosome 9.
 Its location suggests that it is required for the development of testis.
 XY humans hemizygous for the chromosome 9p, where DMRT1 is located, are often feminized.
 This feminization can range from ambiguous genitalia to XY sex reversal.

 The DMRT1 homolog from chicken has been localized on the Z chromosome.
 Birds have heterogametic females (ZW) and homogametic males (ZZ).
-The avian Z chromosome is conserved synteny with chromosome 9 of humans.
+The avian Z chromosome shows conserved synteny with chromosome 9 of humans.
 ZZ embryos have a higher dose of DMRT1 and therefore have the potential to have a higher expression.
 It has been suggested that embryos with a higher expression of Dmrt1 expression develop into males while embryos with a lower expression are led to female development.

 In the mouse gonadal primordium, the genital ridge, which forms from intermediate mesoderm, becomes morphologically distinct at E10.5.
-By E12, sexual differentiation of the gonad is apparent, indicating that genes involved in the formation of the bipotential gonad is expressed before E10.5 and E12.
+By E12, sexual differentiation of the gonad is apparent, indicating that genes involved in the formation of the bipotential gonad are expressed before E10.5 and E12.
 Before E10.5, Dmrt1 is expressed at similar levels in the genital ridges of XX as well as XY embryos.
 By E12.5 and E13.5, DMRT1 is expressed deferentially as sex specific structures start to form.
 By E14.5 and E15.5, DMRT1 expression is maintained in the testis while it has begun to decrease in the ovary.